grasmash/drupal-gov-features/gov_fieldable_panels_pane/README.md

     group *and* parent group of current group are made available for selection.
   * UI improvements to the FPP administration forms.
     * Enforce requirement of either a display title or admin title for each FPP.
+    * Force all FPPs to be reusable
+    * Hide confusing 'view_mode' field.
   * Simplified integration with features.
 Individual FPP entities are no longer exported via Features, thereby reducing bloat of features exports.